 Although neutrophils are required to kill and remove the bacteria in the lungs, they can also damage the pneumocytes lining the alveoli.
 The combination of damaged pneumocytes with extra blood flow can cause fluid to fill the air spaces.
 This process is called edema.
 Because the fluid prevents air from getting into the alveoli, a person with pneumonia can have difficulty breathing.
 When an x-ray or CT scan is performed, areas of the lung with infection and edema are described as showing “consolidation”.

 Once your immune system has the infection under control, specialized immune cells called macrophages will move in to clean up the dead bacteria and damaged tissue.
 At the same time, the edema fluid will organize in the air spaces and become more solid.
 These areas of the lung will look grey to white on an x-ray or CT scan.

-A bacterial pneumonia can be separated into a lobar and bronchopneumonia.
-In a lobar pneumonia, the bacteria have spread to involve most of the lobe of one lung.
+Bacterial pneumonia can be separated into lobar and bronchopneumonia.
+In lobar pneumonia, the bacteria have spread to involve most of the lobe of one lung.
 In bronchopneumonia, the bacteria have spread through the small air spaces to involve parts of more than one lobe in a lung.
-Because of this, the areas of lung involved by bronchopneumonia are usually near an airway.
+Because of this, the areas of the lung involved by bronchopneumonia are usually near an airway.

 Types of bacteria that commonly cause pneumonia include:

 This type of pneumonia starts when viral particles enter the body, usually through the nose or mouth.
 The virus travels to the lungs where they infect the pneumocytes or other cells in the alveoli and airways.